-We use PayPal for payments on our website.
-The PayPal site is highly secure.
+We use Stripe and PayPal for payments on our website.
+Both payment providers are highly secure.
 They use industry-leading technology (such as SSL) to keep your information safe.

-PayPal automatically encrypts your confidential information in transit from your computer to theirs using the Secure Sockets Layer protocol (SSL) with an encryption key length of 128-bits (the highest level commercially available).
-Before you even register or log in to the PayPal site, their server checks that you’re using an approved browser – one that uses SSL 3.0 or higher.
+They automatically encrypt your confidential information in transit from your computer to theirs using the Secure Sockets Layer protocol (SSL) with an encryption key length of 128-bits (the highest level commercially available).

-Once your information reaches the PayPal site, it resides on a server that is heavily guarded both physically and electronically.
-PayPal servers sit behind an electronic firewall and are not directly connected to the internet, so your private information is available only to authorized computers.
+Once your information reaches them, it resides on a server that is heavily guarded both physically and electronically.
+Their servers sit behind an electronic firewall and are not directly connected to the internet, so your private information is available only to authorized computers.